 A small camera mounted on the endoscope transmits a video image to a monitor, allowing close examination of the intestinal lining.
 A health care provider may give a patient a liquid anesthetic to gargle or may spray anesthetic on the back of the patient’s throat.
 A health care provider will place an intravenous (IV) needle in a vein in the arm or hand to administer sedation.
 Sedatives help patients stay relaxed and comfortable.
 The test can show changes in the lining of the small intestine that can occur with Whipple disease.

 The health care provider can use tiny tools passed through the endoscope to perform biopsies.
 A biopsy is a procedure that involves taking a piece of tissue for examination with a microscope.
 A pathologist—a doctor who specializes in examining tissues to diagnose diseases—examines the tissue from the stomach lining in a lab.
 The pathologist applies a special stain to the tissue and examines it for T. whipplei-infected cells with a microscope.
 Once the pathologist completes the examination of the tissue, he or she sends a report to the gastroenterologist for review.
-Read more in Upper GI Endoscopy.
+More information is provided in the NIDDK health topic, Upper GI Endoscopy.

 How is Whipple disease treated?